 - Asana doesn’t support viewing tasks and subtasks in a single, nestled view, unlike Zepel.
 It doesn't get in the way of any work process but it can certainly make task handling easier as it greatly minimizes the chance of missing out on a work item.

-- Forget about implementing agile frameworks like scrum.
-If you require agile capabilities more than simple kanban functionalities, you have no choice but to consider alternatives to Asana.
+- Forget about implementing agile frameworks like scrum as it is not a scrum tool.
+If you require agile capabilities more than simple kanban functionalities, you have no choice but to consider alternatives to Asana that are full-fledged agile tools.

 - No provision to add multiple assignees to a task.
 This can get frustrating when more than one person is working collaboratively on a single task.